Naftali Bennett: Foreign policy

 King Mohammed VI of Morocco sent a special congratulatory letter to Prime Minister Bennett upon his taking office.
 Bennett responded that he would "work to reinforce Israeli-Moroccan relations in all areas".
 Israel and Morocco restored diplomatic relations on 10 December 2020, as part of the Israel–Morocco normalization agreement involving the United States, which at the same time recognized Morocco's sovereignty over the disputed territory of Western Sahara.
 In August 2021, the two parties agreed to enter formal diplomatic relations, and to open embassies in Tel Aviv and Marrakesh respectively.

 That month, Bennett made his first visit to the United States, where he met Secretary of State Antony Blinken, Secretary of Defense Lloyd Austin, and AIPAC CEO Howard Kohr.
 He subsequently met President Joe Biden on 27 August 2021.
 In this meeting, Bennett described Israel's strategy against Iran as "a death by a thousand cuts" or "lingchi".

 On 27 September, Bennett addressed the general assembly of the United Nations in his first speech there.
 He talked about fighting the COVID-19 pandemic and combatting political polarization.
 In addition, Bennett denounced Iran's alleged state-sponsored terrorism, which he argued brought harm not only to Israel but also to many countries in the Middle East.
 He warned of Iran's efforts to acquire nuclear weapons, stating that Israel would not allow it.

 On 12 December, he visited the United Arab Emirates in the first visit of the country by an Israeli Prime Minister, meeting with then crown prince of the Emirate of Abu Dhabi, Mohamed bin Zayed.
 On 14 February 2022 he visited Manama, marking the first time an Israeli Prime Minister officially visited Bahrain.

 On 5 March 2022, Bennett met with Russian President Vladimir Putin in order to discuss the Russian invasion of Ukraine in a meeting coordinated with the United States, France, and Germany.
 The Kremlin stated that Bennett had offered to mediate between Putin and Ukrainian president Volodymyr Zelenskyy.
 Bennett then flew on the same day to Germany to brief German chancellor Olaf Scholz, updated French President Macron by telephone, and spoke with Zelenskyy twice in the evening, but few details were disclosed publicly.
 According to Al Monitor, the meetings were instigated by Scholz who made a lightning visit to Israel on 3 March and held a long one-on-one meeting, which resulted in the mediation idea.
-Natan Sharansky, former head of the Jewish Agency, criticised Bennett, saying he was afraid to call out Putin by name for war crimes, and said Israel should provide defensive arms to Ukraine.
+Natan Sharansky, former head of the Jewish Agency for Israel, criticised Bennett, saying he was afraid to call out Putin by name for war crimes, and said Israel should provide defensive arms to Ukraine.
 Bennett later faced criticism for putting himself forward as neutral mediator amid global condemnation of Putin, while refusing requests from Ukraine for military equipment.